znly/rules_go/README.md

 * coverage
 * test sharding

-Note: this repo requires bazel >= 0.4.2 to function (due to the use of BUILD.bazel files)
+Note: this repo requires bazel >= 0.4.4 to function (due to the use of BUILD.bazel files in bazelbuild/buildifier)

 ## Setup